Sunbread/MCBingo/README.md

 To make it work on your server, you want to get the plugin and put it in the "plugins" folder of your server.

+## Commands

+Type "/bingo help" for a list of commands.

 ## Permissions

 - **mcbingo.play** - Allows to play the game.
 Players have this permission by default.